Hong Kong SAR

 Custom duties are levied on limited categories of dutiable commodities (i.e. tobacco, liquor, methyl alcohol, and hydrocarbons) regardless of whether they are imported or locally manufactured.
 As far as individuals are concerned, the duties are usually included in the sale prices of such commodities by the retailers.

-Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
+Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% (before 1 August 2021) or 0.26% (on or after 1 August 2021) of the consideration (or the market value if it is higher) per transaction.
 Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong SAR.

 For conveyance on sale of immovable property in Hong Kong SAR, the stamp duty payable depends on the type of property transferred (i.e. residential property vs non-residential property) and the property consideration.
 Currently, stamp duty on transfer of properties is charged as follows: